michaelhaaf/2W6-W23/md/lectures/week06.md

 # Exercises

-- Odin Project: CSS Flexbox Practise Exercises [(.zip)][tutCSSFlexbox]
+- Odin Project: CSS Flexbox Practise Exercises [(instructions and starter files)][tutCSSFlexbox]

-[tutCSSFlexbox]: ../tutorials/css-exercises-flexbox.zip "Odin Project: CSS Flexbox Exercises.
+[tutCSSFlexbox]: ../pages/tutorials.html#week-06-exercises "Odin Project: CSS Flexbox Exercises.
 There are 7 exercises total in this set.
 You should be able to complete them all with what you have learned during Week 5 and 6."